Monsterlud/CustomerPlus/README.md

 ![customer plus logo](images/cplus_logo.png)
 # CustomerPlus
-This application is a WGU Java project that allows users to organize customers, salespeople, and appointments between them.
-The database is network-based and is hoseted by a MySQL database and accessed through the MYSQLJDBC Driver.
+CustomerPlus was written as part of a WGU Java course.
+This desktop app allows users to organize customers, salespeople, and appointments between them.
+The database is network-based and is hosted by a MySQL database and accessed through the MYSQLJDBC Driver.
 There is multi-language functionality that is implemented via Lang resource bundles.
 This project also shows effective use of time zones, enums/fixed menus, and MVC + DAO structure.

 ## User Interface
 After a simple login page ("admin", "admin") the user is brought to a main screen